...

 Bijam (Jenni Connaughton)

-Yoga classes in Edinburgh
+Yoga teacher in Edinburgh

-START WITH THE END
+TIP 8: START WITH THE END

 I think it is a good idea to plan a term’s course of lessons starting with the last lesson.